DawitGebeyehu12/QR-code-generator/README.md

              git clone https://github.com/DawitGebeyehu12/QR-code-generator

-   2. Navigate to the project directory:

-              cd my-app

-   3. Install the dependencies:
+   2. Install the dependencies:

             npm install

-   4. Start the development server:
+   3. Start the development server:

             npm start
-  5. Open your browser and go to http://localhost:3000 to view the app.
+   4. Open your browser and go to http://localhost:3000 to view the app.